Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 |other-none        |  795.8127| -4023.7710| 5615.396|0.9737610|

 In this case, the mean ticket sales for bobbleheads and concerts aren't significantly different from each other.
 What does this mean?
-If your KPI is ticket sales and there are different marginal costs associated with concerts and bobbleheads then the less expensive option might be better.
+If your KPI is ticket sales and there are different marginal costs associated with concerts and bobbleheads then the less expensive option might be preferable.
 Let's visualize these results.